GenRocket Generates Data with Full Referential Integrity

 Check out the following three-minute video to gain a clear conceptual understanding of how GenRocket is able to generate test data with full referential integrity.

-In order for GenRocket to be able to generate test data with full referential integrity it has a different way of looking at database relationships.
+For GenRocket to be able to generate test data with full referential integrity, it has a different way of looking at database relationships.

 Defining a Data Model in an Application